dmidlo/histdata.com-tools/docs/powered-reconstruction-qualification.md

 candidate results.
 The final holdout is evaluated once after validation-only portfolio fitting.

 The powered comparison retains three marked-Hawkes ablations.
-Diagonal self-excitation passes all ten hard gate families and is the sole reconstruction- and ensemble-eligible variant.
-Full self/cross excitation fails time-uniformity; zero excitation fails time-uniformity and path/tail behavior.
-Nonpassing variants remain in the evidence graph but cannot enter the selected product.
-This is an eligibility decision, not an automatic winner, historical-truth claim, broker claim, or investment recommendation.
+Under the current qualification implementation, diagonal self-excitation and full self/cross excitation pass all ten hard gate families and are reconstruction- and ensemble-eligible; zero excitation fails time-uniformity.
+The frozen final-v2 product portfolio separately selects only diagonal self-excitation.
-The content-addressed v2.4 identities are published with the final #491 certification so implementation or release-version changes cannot reuse a stale dossier.
+Nonpassing and eligible-but-unselected variants remain in the evidence graph but cannot enter that product.
+This is an eligibility decision and an explicit product selection, not an automatic winner, historical-truth claim, broker claim, or investment recommendation.
+Content-addressed experiment and dossier identities ensure implementation or release-version changes cannot reuse stale qualification.

 ## Scientific interpretation